sts10/linux-notes-mdbook/src/welcome.md

 ## How this book is set up

 This is an [mdbook](https://github.com/rust-lang-nursery/mdBook).
-The book's source files live in [this GitHub repo](https://github.com/sts10/linux-notes-mdbook).
+The book's source files live in [this GitHub repo](https://github.com/sts10/linux-notes-mdbook) -- if you wish to **contribute** to this book, please create an issue or pull request there!

 The GitHub repo of my Jekyll website/blog, which is one place where this book is published, is [here](https://github.com/sts10/sts10.github.io).

 ### Publishing the mdbook to the GitHub Page: